effetreseizero/DSSFORBalkans/README.md

 # DSSFORBalkans

 A Decision Support System for the Balkans, designed to provide advanced analytics, visualization, and data-driven insights for stakeholders in the region.
+This system draws upon methodologies outlined in recent academic research which highlight the importance of integrating economic, environmental, and social indicators for sustainable regional development.
+By leveraging multi-criteria analysis and geospatial data, the system supports informed decision-making processes—enabling stakeholders to evaluate development scenarios, assess sustainability, and formulate effective regional policies tailored to the unique challenges of the Balkan Peninsula.

+---

 ## Table of Contents